X-The-Mystic/xframe/README.md

 - **EMAIL**: Sends a massive amount of Email messages to a target.
 - **NTP**: NTP amplification is a type of Distributed Denial of Service (DDoS) attack in which the attacker exploits publically-accessible Network Time Protocol (NTP) servers to overwhelm the targeted with User Datagram Protocol (UDP) traffic.
 - **SYN**: A SYN flood (half-open attack) is a type of denial-of-service (DDoS) attack which aims to make a server unavailable to legitimate traffic by consuming all available server resources.
-- **UDP**: A UDP flood is a type of denial-of-service attack in which a large number of User Datagram Protocol (UDP) packets are sent to a targeted server with the aim of overwhelming that device’s ability to process and respond.
+- **UDP**: A UDP flood is a type of denial-of-service attack in which a large number of User Datagram Protocol (UDP) packets are sent to a targeted server with the aim of overwhelming that device's ability to process and respond.
 The firewall protecting the targeted server can also become exhausted as a result of UDP flooding, resulting in a denial-of-service to legitimate traffic.
 - **POD (Ping of Death)**: Ping of Death (a.k.a.
 PoD) is a type of Denial of Service (DoS) attack in which an attacker attempts to crash, destabilize, or freeze the targeted computer or service by sending malformed or oversized packets using a simple ping command.
 - **ICMP**: Ping flood, also known as ICMP flood, is a common Denial of Service (DoS) attack in which an attacker takes down a victim's computer by overwhelming it with ICMP echo requests, also known as pings.
 - **HTTP**: HTTP Flood is a type of Distributed Denial of Service (DDoS) attack in which the attacker manipulates HTTP and POST unwanted requests in order to attack a web server or application.
 These attacks often use interconnected computers that have been taken over with the aid of malware such as Trojan Horses.
 - **Slowloris**: Slowloris is a denial-of-service attack program which allows an attacker to overwhelm a targeted server by opening and maintaining many simultaneous HTTP connections between the attacker and the target.
 - **Memcached**: A memcached distributed denial-of-service (DDoS) attack is a type of cyber attack in which an attacker attempts to overload a targeted victim with internet traffic.
-The attacker spoofs requests to a vulnerable UDP memcached* server, which then floods a targeted victim with internet traffic, potentially overwhelming the victim’s resources.
-While the target’s internet infrastructure is overloaded, new requests cannot be processed and regular traffic is unable to access the internet resource, resulting in denial-of-service.
+The attacker spoofs requests to a vulnerable UDP memcached* server, which then floods a targeted victim with internet traffic, potentially overwhelming the victim's resources.
+While the target's internet infrastructure is overloaded, new requests cannot be processed and regular traffic is unable to access the internet resource, resulting in denial-of-service.
 - **Envenom**: EnVenom is a utility that utilizes the msfvenom utility created by Metasploit's rapid7.
 It is a DoS attack that uses msfvenom to generate a payload, then encrypts it across the TCP protocol with a tag that decrypts it once it reaches its intended target.
 Once decrypted, it can do numerous things, from wiping data to opening a reverse TCP shell.
 The sheer number of these payloads should yield an exhaustion of resources.
 It is still experimental, though.

 ### Additional Features

-* **Vulnerability Scanner**: A comprehensive scanner for identifying vulnerabilities in systems, applications, and networks.
+- **Vulnerability Scanner**: A comprehensive scanner for identifying vulnerabilities in systems, applications, and networks.
-* **Password Cracking**: A suite of tools for password cracking and password strength analysis.
+- **Password Cracking**: A suite of tools for password cracking and password strength analysis.
-* **Network Mapping**: A feature for mapping network topologies, identifying hosts, and detecting open ports.
+- **Network Mapping**: A feature for mapping network topologies, identifying hosts, and detecting open ports.

 Getting Started
 ---------------